 - Amount –digits to the amount under discount have increased.

-- Stamp – this has been modified so that the indication of what stamp amount is due now optional.
+- Stamp – this has been modified so that the indication of what stamp amount is due is now optional.

-- Withholding taxes and social contribution – the modification has added to the type of withholding taxes and social contributions taxpayers can indicate.
+- Withholding taxes and social contributions – the modification has added to the type of withholding taxes and social contributions taxpayers can indicate.

 - Type of payment – the addition of PagoPA to show that the indicated means of payment is part of those provided.